 Violet stands with her attorneys, Herbert G. Immenhausen and James M. Burke, in Chicago’s felony court on July 15, 1932.
 She is wearing, as the Chicago Daily Tribune pointed out in its article, “a white crêpe dress, trimmed in red, white hat and … red shoes.”
 Newspapers across the country covered the story of the show girl and the shortstop in sensational fashion.
 They referred to Violet as the “cabaret girl,” the “chestnut-haired divorcee,” the “dark-haired chorus girl,” the “raven-tressed beauty,” and similar phrases.
 The bandage on her left arm covers the bullet wound she received when she struggled with Billy Jurges over the gun in his room at the Hotel Carlos.

-This photo appeared in newspapers on July 16, 1932.
+Judge John A. Sbarbaro’s courtroom on July 15, 1932.
 From left to right: Herbert G. Immenhausen, defense attorney; Violet Popovich; James M. Burke, another of her attorneys; and Billy Jurges (shielding his face from photographers with a handkerchief).
 Although Jurges refused to sign a complaint, she signed a contract–to perform in Chicago’s State-Congress Theatre, where she billed herself as “The Girl Who Shot for Love.”

 “Then the case is dismissed for want of prosecution,” ruled the judge (a Cubs fan).
 After the arraignment hearing, Popovich said that she would not try to contact Jurges.
 “I owe it to my self-respect to consider the entire matter a thing of the past,” she said.
 “If I happen to see Bill again, it will be just impersonal.”
 By all accounts, Jurges stayed clear of her, too, and while he recuperated he missed only a few weeks of the baseball season.